Wondering what a property manager does now that you’re moving away and need someone to take care of your property? Read on.

 If you are thinking of pursuing a career in property management or hiring a property manager for your rental and residential properties, it is beneficial to understand the wide range of responsibilities a property manager bears.

-A property manager is an individual that specializes in handling all the property dealings.
+A property manager is an individual who specializes in handling all property dealings.
 They ensure that the rental is being operated as per the guidance given by the owner.

 Guidance can take different forms.
 For instance, corporate property owners can issue missions and visions related to their properties, while individual owners might give verbal guidance.

-It is the property managers’ responsibility to ensure that responsible tenants occupy the rental property, payments are received in time, and the rental is maintained properly.
+It is the property managers’ responsibility to ensure that responsible tenants occupy the rental property, payments are received on time, and the rental is maintained properly.

 The setting of rents is the basic responsibility of the landlord.
 Therefore, it is the most common responsibility that a landlord will pass on to a property manager.
 The property manager sets competitive rent prices to attract tenants.